-Readers should take note, however, that Pembina has disclosed certain financial measures and ratios within this Annual Information Form, that are not specified, defined or determined in accordance with GAAP and which are not disclosed in Pembina's Financial Statements.
-Non-GAAP financial measures depict historical or expected future financial performance, financial position or cash flow of a company, (a) with respect to their composition, exclude amounts that are included in, or include amounts that are excluded from, the composition of the most directly comparable financial measure disclosed in the primary financial statements of the company, (b) are not disclosed in the financial statements of the company and (c) are not a ratio, fraction, percentage or similar representation.
-Non-GAAP ratios are financial measures disclosed by a company that is in the form of a ratio, fraction, percentage or similar representation that has a non-GAAP financial measure as one or more of its components, and that are not disclosed in the financial statements of the company.
-These non-GAAP financial measures and ratios, together with measures and ratios specified, defined and determined in accordance with GAAP, are used by management to evaluate the performance of Pembina and its businesses and to provide additional useful information respecting Pembina's financial performance to investors and analysts.
+Throughout this Annual Information Form, Pembina has disclosed certain financial measures and ratios that are not specified, defined or determined in accordance with GAAP and which are not disclosed in the Financial Statements.
+Non-GAAP financial measures either exclude an amount that is included in, or include an amount that is excluded from, the composition of the most directly comparable financial measure specified, defined and determined in accordance with GAAP.
+These non-GAAP financial measures and ratios, together with financial measures and ratios specified, defined and determined in accordance with GAAP, are used by management to evaluate the performance and cash flows of Pembina and its businesses and to provide additional useful information respecting Pembina's financial performance and cash flows to investors and analysts.

-In this Annual Information Form, Pembina has disclosed the following non-GAAP financial measures and non-GAAP ratios: net revenue, adjusted earnings before interest, taxes, depreciation and amortization (adjusted EBITDA) and adjusted EBITDA per common share.
-These non-GAAP financial measures and non-GAAP ratios do not have any standardized meaning under IFRS and may not be comparable to similar financial measures disclosed by other issuers.
-These measures and ratios should not, therefore, be considered in isolation or as a substitute for, or superior to, measures and ratios of financial performance specified, defined or determined in accordance with IFRS, including revenue, earnings (loss) before income tax and earnings per share.
+In this Annual Information Form, Pembina has disclosed the following non-GAAP financial measures and non-GAAP ratios: net revenue, adjusted earnings before interest, taxes, depreciation and amortization ("adjusted EBITDA"), and adjusted EBITDA per common share.

+Non-GAAP financial measures and ratios disclosed in this Annual Information Form do not have any standardized meaning under IFRS and may not be comparable to similar financial measures disclosed by other issuers.
+The financial measures and ratios should not, therefore, be considered in isolation or as a substitute for, or superior to, measures and ratios of Pembina's financial performance, or cash flows specified, defined or determined in accordance with GAAP, including revenue, earnings before income tax, share of profit from equity accounted investees and cash flow from operating activities.

-Except as otherwise described herein, these non-GAAP financial measures are calculated on a consistent basis from period to period.
+Except as otherwise described herein, these non-GAAP financial measures and non-GAAP ratios are calculated on a consistent basis from period to period.
 Specific reconciling items may only be relevant in certain periods.